 - Aromatase inhibitors (Letrozole)

-UC San Diego Health System offers minimally invasive robotic-assisted surgery for the treatment of endometriosis.
+UC San Diego Health offers minimally invasive robotically assisted surgery for the treatment of endometriosis.

 This type of surgery is especially promising for women who would like to have children in the future.
 Regardless of the location of the endometriosis, the surgeon is able to make small precise movements to remove the tissue, preserving the delicate structures of the pelvis and decreasing the chance of future complications.